REPUBLICAN STATE COMMITTEE OF WASHINGTON

 4.6 Make recommendations to the State Committee on the Convention call,

-ARTICLE 5.1 – State Chairman: The State Chairman shall be the chief executive officer of the State Committee.
+ARTICLE 5.1 – State Chairman: The State Chairman shall be the chief executive officer of the State Committee and the official spokesperson for the Washington State Republican Party.
 He/she shall be the Chairman of the State Committee and of the Executive Board, and he/she shall preside at all of their meetings.
 He/she shall be responsible for the proper functioning of all officers, committees, and employees of the State Committee to the end that its programs and policies are successfully administered and its business properly conducted.

 The State Chairman shall appoint a Secretary, a Treasurer, Assistant Secretaries and Assistant Treasurers as needed for the State Committee.
 He/she shall also appoint a Chairman of a State Finance Committee.